aul12/RoboCup-Simulation/README.md

 ```javascript
 api.shoot();
 ```
-Shoot the ball if in the dribbler
+Shoot the ball if it is in the dribbler.
+If there is no ball nothing will happen.
 ###Sensors

 ```javascript
 api.ballAngle()
 ```
-Get the angle of the robot to the ball
+Get the angle of the robot to the ball.
+Unit depends on configuration.

 ___

 ```javascript
 api.ballDistance()
 ```
-Get the distance of the robot to the ball
+Get the distance in centimeters of the robot to the ball.
+Distance is from the border of the robot to the border of the ball.
+This means if the robot touches the ball the distance is zero.

 ___

 ```javascript
 api.ballInDribbler()
 ```
-Returns a true if the ball is in the dribbler
+Returns a true if the ball is in the dribbler (doesn't require the dribbler to be enabled)

 ___

 ```javascript
 api.onLine()
 ```
-Check if the robot is on the line
+Check if the robot is on the line, returns true or false.

 ___

 ```javascript
 api.lineAngle()
 ```
-Returns the angle of the line under the robot
+Returns the angle of the line under the robot.
+If the robot is on the line on the front it will return 0.

 ___

 ```javascript
 api.distance(direction)
 ```
-Returns the distance to the wall in the given direction Directions can be:
+Returns the distance to the wall in the given direction Directions can be, robots aren't calculated at the moment:
 ```javascript
 api.distance.FRONT
 ```